Therapy for Depression

 Why depression makes sense

-Rather than signifying a personal failure, depression is often a signal that something important needs attention, whether that is grief, burnout, disconnection or an accumulation of unaddressed experiences.
+Rather than signifying a personal failure, depression is often a signal that something important needs attention, whether that is grief, burnout, disconnection, or an accumulation of unaddressed experiences.

 How therapy can help

-n my practice, therapy for depression focuses on understanding what is contributing to low mood and helping you reconnect with yourself, your values, and your capacity for engagement.
+In my practice, therapy for depression focuses on understanding what is contributing to low mood and helping you reconnect with yourself, your values, and your capacity for engagement.
 Rather than forcing positivity or productivity, the work involves gently increasing awareness, flexibility, and responsiveness to what you are experiencing.

 Change happens gradually through both insight and small, meaningful shifts in how you relate to your thoughts, emotions, and daily life.